alligatormon/alligator/doc/aggregate.md

 Plural: no

 Specifies the timeout for the request.
-More information about units that user can specify in configuratino can be obtained from configuration [doc](https://github.com/alligatormon/alligator/blob/master/doc/configuration.md#available-units-for-time-data-in-configuration-file).
+More information about units that user can specify in configuration can be obtained from configuration [doc](https://github.com/alligatormon/alligator/blob/master/doc/configuration.md#available-units-for-time-data-in-configuration-file).

 ## calc\_lines